Patrick McCartan

 Patrick McCartan (13 May 1878 – 28 March 1963) was an Irish republican and politician.
 He served the First Dáil (1919–1921) on diplomatic missions to the United States and Soviet Russia.
 He returned to public life in 1948, serving in Seanad Éireann for Clann na Poblachta.
 McCartan was also a doctor.

-Early life
+Early life and 1916

-He was born in Eskerbuoy, near Carrickmore, County Tyrone, one of five children, to Bernard McCartan, a farmer, and the former Bridget Rafferty (d.
-1918).
+He was born in Eskerbuoy, near Carrickmore, County Tyrone, one of five children, to Bernard McCartan, a farmer, and Bridget Rafferty (died 1918).
 He emigrated to the USA as a young man and became a member of Clan na Gael in Philadelphia, Pennsylvania and edited the journal Irish Freedom.
 He returned to Ireland some years later and qualified as a doctor.
 He also continued working with nationalist politics and worked closely with Bulmer Hobson and Denis McCullough with the Dungannon Clubs and the Irish Republican Brotherhood.

 McCartan was to take part in the 1916 Easter Rising with the Tyrone volunteers but did not, owing to Eoin MacNeill's countermanding order.
 He was arrested after the Rising and interned in an open prison in England.
+Upon release from British prisons on 18 June 1917, the Commandants of the Irish Republican forces wrote an "Address of Irish Commandants to the President and Congress of the United States".
+The document explained the motivations for the rising and asked for immediate assistance in their cause.
+Dr. McCartan delivered the document to the Secretary to the President Joseph Patrick Tumulty in Washington.